Pavan-Parker/codeCitadel/notes/C/StandardInterviewQuestions.md

 1. Describe inheritance, multithreading, watchdog timer, etc.
     1. Inheritance: Inheritance allows us to define a class in terms of another class, which makes it easier to create and maintain an application.
 Inheritance allows to reuse the code functionally and allows fast implementation time.
-    2. Multithreading: Multithreading is the ability of a program to manage its use by more than one user at a time and to even manage multiple requests by the same user without having to have multiple copies of the programming running in the computer.
+    2. Multi-threading: Multi-threading is the ability of a program to manage its use by more than one user at a time and to even manage multiple requests by the same user without having to have multiple copies of the programming running in the computer.
     3. Watchdog timer: WDT is a piece of hardware that can be used to automatically detect software anomalies and reset the processor if any occur.
 2. What is virtual memory and caches(Also read upon Cache coherency)
     4. Physical memory is scarce in machines, so virtual memory is an optimization to expand that